 Service to the Community

-The only organization of its kind in Lincoln, coupled with its commitment to community outreach and an artist-in-residence program, makes LUX Center for the Arts an important resource for the visual arts for our community.
-We collaborate with other organizations and businesses to bring the best programs possible for you.
+As the only organization of its kind in Lincoln, coupled with its commitment to community outreach and an artist-in-residence program, LUX Center for the Arts is an important resource for the visual arts in our community.
+We collaborate with other organizations and businesses to provide the best programs possible for you.

 Over 450 fine art prints collected by the art center’s benefactor, Gladys M. Lux, are preserved in the Gladys M. Lux Historical Gallery.
 Selections of prints are always on display with information that relates to the history and significance of each piece.
 This provides an opportunity for the community to see artwork by some of the most significant artists of the early and mid twentieth century, including Guy Pene DuBois, Joseph Hirsch, Dois Emrick Lee, Fletcher Martin, Georges Schreiber, Margurite Zorach, and many others.